samar19/Althea-Payroll/README.md

 ## ✏️ Main Feature

-### ✅ Griffin Payroll Dashboard
+### ✅ Payroll Dashboard

 <a href="https://ibb.co/mCt4Gp1"><img  src="https://i.ibb.co/1fKTLch/main.png" alt="2022-01-28-2-09-58" border="0"></a>

-Griffin Payroll Dashboard provides Web3 Organizations with the most essential and cleanest UX while processing All Payroll transactions privately on Griffin Payroll Dashboard.
+Payroll Dashboard provides Web3 Organizations with the most essential and cleanest UX while processing All Payroll transactions privately on Griffin Payroll Dashboard.

-On The Griffin Payroll Dashboard, you can open the Private Crypto Payroll Payment Approval window with one click and view the wallet balance along with simply visualized statistics like estimated Payroll payment total and payment details.
+On The Payroll Dashboard, you can open the Private Crypto Payroll Payment Approval window with one click and view the wallet balance along with simply visualized statistics like estimated Payroll payment total and payment details.

 ### ✅ Employees Management